 - If you’re new to loaded carries, try the basic farmer’s walk.
 Hold a weight at your side in each arm, typically a dumbbell or kettlebell, and walk around.

 - You can also choose to hold your arm(s) directly over your shoulders instead of holding the weight at your side.

-You can find a spin class at almost any gym, but you don’t need a group for a great workout on a spin bike.
+You can find an indoor cycling class at almost any gym, but you don’t need a group for a great workout.
 By adjusting the resistance levels and incorporating standing to sitting motions, you can control the challenge and intensity of your ride.

 - For the most comfortable experience, adjust the seat height up to your hip bone.